60 Years of Alexander Montessori School

 McGhee did not plan to start a school that would eventually become one of the largest and finest Montessori schools in the country.
 From that single Kindergarten class, however, Alexander Montessori School has grown into two Montessori Toddler Houses (for children ages 1½ to 3), nine Montessori Children's Houses (for children ages 3 to 6) on three campuses, with an additional six-acre Elementary Campus for children ages 6 to 12.
 The school now enrolls more than 560 students.

-More than 50 years later, some of the children of our alumni are experiencing first-hand the school where their parents spent their formative years.
+Sixty years later, some of the children of our alumni are experiencing first-hand the school where their parents spent their formative years.
 Maria Montessori (1870–1952) envisioned and helped realize a new approach to education, and Alexander Montessori follows her philosophy.
 Our task is to aid children in their work of self-creation, to help them become independent learners and thinkers.
 Our goal is to help our students live up to our motto: “To Learn to Love to Learn.”